William Herbert Wallace: Background

 At the outbreak of the First World War, the position of Liberal election agent in Harrogate was discontinued, owing to the suspension of elections and a parliamentary truce, and Wallace once again found himself looking for a job.
 Through the help of his father, he obtained a position as a collections agent with the Prudential Assurance Company in Liverpool.
-The Wallaces moved there in 1915, settling in the district of Anfield.
+The Wallaces moved there in 1915, settling at 29 Wolverton Street in the district of Anfield.
 During the 1920s, Wallace supplemented his comfortable but mundane existence as a collections agent, working exclusively in the neighbouring Clubmoor district, by lecturing part-time in chemistry at Liverpool Technical College.
-His hobbies included chemistry, botany, and chess, and in 1928 he learned to play the violin to enable him to accompany Julia, who was an accomplished pianist, in "musical evenings" at their home at 29 Wolverton Street, Anfield.
+His hobbies included chemistry, botany and chess, and in 1928 he learned to play the violin to enable him to accompany Julia, who was an accomplished pianist, in "musical evenings" at their home at Wolverton Street.

 The crime

 Menlove Gardens, at the location where Menlove Gardens East should have been, but wasn't.

-Wallace and his wife lived at 29, Wolverton St in Anfield.
+Wallace and his wife lived at 29 Wolverton St in Anfield.
 The row of buildings had been built in 1910.

-Wallace, aged 52, attended a meeting of the Liverpool Central Chess Club on the evening of Monday 19 January 1931, to play a scheduled chess game.
-While there he was handed a message, which had been received by telephone about 25 minutes before he arrived.
+On the evening of Monday 19 January 1931, Wallace, aged 52, attended a meeting of the Liverpool Central Chess Club to play a scheduled chess game.
+While there he was handed a message, which had been received by telephone about twenty-five minutes before he arrived.
 It requested that he call at an address at 25 Menlove Gardens East, Liverpool, at 7.30 pm the following evening to discuss insurance with a man who had given his name as "R. M. Qualtrough".

-The next night Wallace duly made his way by tramcar to the south of the city at the time requested, only to discover that while there were Menlove Gardens North, South and West, there was no East.
+The following night, Wallace duly made his way by tramcar to the south of the city at the time requested, only to discover that while there were Menlove Gardens North, South and West, there was no East.
 He called at 25 Menlove Gardens West, and asked several passers-by in the neighbourhood for directions, but to no avail.
 Wallace also spoke to a policeman on his beat, and made inquiries in a nearby newsagent's, but nobody he asked was able to help him in his search for the address or the mysterious Qualtrough.

-After searching the district for about 45 minutes, Wallace returned home.
+After searching the district for about forty-five minutes, Wallace returned home.
 Neighbours John and Florence Johnston were heading out for the evening when they encountered Wallace in the back alleyway, complaining that he could not gain entry to his home at either the front or the back.
 While they watched, Wallace tried the back door again, which now opened.
 Inside he found his wife, Julia, had been brutally beaten to death in their sitting room.